ForRepoForks/OMS-GUI/README.md

 ## Additional Notes
 - The project is designed for rapid MVP delivery and can be extended with additional features, validation, and performance optimizations as needed.
+- **Design Choice:** The code structure is a simple monolith by design to enable fast iteration and delivery of a minimum viable product (MVP).
+For larger-scale or long-term projects, introducing layered or modular architecture (e.g., NTier, Onion) is recommended to improve maintainability and scalability.

 3. **Apply EF Core migrations (if/when implemented):**
    ```sh